Meaty Marinara

 Simple Bolognese

 This sauce will not knock your socks off, but it will be delicious and simple!
-Simple enough for ANYONE of the family to learn! πΊπ½
+Simple enough for ANYONE in the family to learn!
+It also comes together in just 20 min ๐บIngredients

 Garlic to taste - we like a lot, about 3 large cloves, minced.